 Destiny 2 Best Scout Rifle Mods

-The best mods for scout rifles in Destiny 2 work to improve reload speed, ready speed, and overall accuracy.
-You can’t treat it like a sniper rifle and need to stay on the move, taking enemies on from short-to-mid distance to capitalize on the range and compensate for the often middling damage.
+The best mods for scout rifles in Destiny 2 work to improve damage, accuracy, and reload speed.
+You can’t treat Scout Rifles like Sniper Rifles.
+Usually, you’ll need to stay on the move, taking enemies on from short-to-mid distance while also capitalizing on the long-range capabilities of Scouts.
 Here are the mods we recommend you try out.
 Let’s start with PVE:

 - Freehand Grip.
 Increases accuracy and ready speed while firing from the hip.